isakhu/isakhu/README.md

 ## 🧠 ABOUT ME

-> “Code is temporary.
-Systems are permanent.”
+> "Code is temporary.
+Systems are permanent."

 I am a **Full-Stack Software Engineer** focused on building **scalable, production-ready systems** with clean architecture and strong engineering principles.